nmhjklnm/agent-protocol/README.md

 What APIs do you need to enable multi-turn interactions?

 - Persistent state
-  - get and update state
+  - Get and update state
-  - append-only log of states
+  - Track history of past states of a thread, modelled as an append-only log of states
-  - optimized storage
+  - Optimize storage by storing only diffs between states
-- Support for concurrent inputs from user
+- Concurrency controls
-  - Implement chatbots with more natural UX
+  - Ensure that only one run per thread is active at a time
-  - Choose from 4 modes to handle this
+  - Customizable handling of concurrent runs (interrupt, enqueue, interrupt or rollback)
 - CRUD endpoints for threads
-  - list threads by users
+  - List threads by user, or other metadata
-  - list threads that need attention (interrupted)
+  - List threads by status (idle, interrupted, errored, finished)
-  - copy or delete threads
+  - Copy or delete threads

 Endpoints: